 Even though you could spend months exploring the city, it’s possible to get a taste of the top sites in less than a week.
 In this article, you’ll find a 3 to 4-day Istanbul itinerary that will take you through the main highlights and across continents!
 How cool is that?

-3 to 4 Days In Istanbul Itinerary
+3 To 4 Days In Istanbul Itinerary

 Before getting to the actual four days in Istanbul guide, let me give you some insight into how I’ve put together this itinerary.
-As mentioned, I stayed in Kadikoy, on the Asian side of town.
+As mentioned, I stayed in Kadikoy, on the Asian side of the city.
 This meant that every day I’d hop on the ferry.
 However, this doesn’t affect this itinerary’s timing and order, as, understandably, you may choose to stay on the European side.

 Another thing I’d like you to know is that I LOVE FOOD.
 The food in Istanbul is genuinely excellent.
 So if you are a foodie like me, you’d want to set aside time for proper feasting, especially when spending 3 or 4 nights in Istanbul.
 And drinking coffee and having tea -of course!
 So, I’m throwing some of the places our local friend took us to.